 2. Choosing the Right Shaving Cream For Your Skin

 A shaving cream basically has two functions.
-First is to soften the hair and the second is to provide a barrier between the skin and the razor to prevent nicks and cuts.
+The first is to soften the hair and the second is to provide a barrier between the skin and the razor to prevent nicks and cuts.

 If you have normal to dry skin, look for glycerin-based shaving creams.
 Plus, look for vitamin E, coconut oil, and aloe vera because of their hydrating and moisturizing properties.
 The glycerin will help as a nice lubricant and will help glide the razor smoothly.
 Plus, it is known to retain moisture and that will ensure that your skin remains moist for longer periods.